LavinMoinul/blacksite-private-aws/README.md

 ## Cleanup

-The live AWS infrastructure was intentionally removed after validation to prevent unnecessary consumption of AWS resources.
+The live AWS infrastructure was intentionally removed after validation to avoid leaving unnecessary cloud resources provisioned.

-The repository preserves the architecture, security policy, automation, validation results, and supporting evidence.
+The repository preserves the architecture, IAM policy, automation, validation results, and supporting evidence.

 See the [Cleanup Runbook](docs/cleanup.md) for the teardown procedure.